KenyonZhao233/Projects-of-digital-image-processing-course/README.md

-# Project of digital image processing course
+# Projects of digital image processing course
 In 2020, I am studying digital image processing.
 These are some small projects that I did.